About this site

 At the end of 1999, the website made the leap to a new home on hackstadt.com, the personal domain and website for Steve & Jen Hackstadt.
 While the site retained much of its modest look and feel, having direct control of the web server offered additional opportunities such as an enhanced guest book feature.
 With incoming links from hundreds of websites and direct mentions in dozens of newspaper articles from around the world, the site’s reputation as one of the leading resources on Oregon’s exploding whale grew during this phase.

-Most recently, and in conjunction with the 35th anniversary of Oregon’s exploding whale, Steve & Jen decided it was time for the exploding whale site to “break out.”
+In conjunction with the 35th anniversary of Oregon’s exploding whale in 2005, Steve & Jen decided it was time for the exploding whale site to “break out.”
 Armed with a dedicated domain (TheExplodingWhale.com), years of experience running their own site, and a budding familiarity with stylesheets and weblog software, Steve set out to rebuild the site from the ground up.
 But a new appearance was not enough.
 To make the new site truly stand out from the pack, Steve researched and recovered all the old newspaper articles from 1970 as well as later coverage in the local paper.
 He also documented all of the other exploding whales he could find.
 And he built the over-the-top interactive exploding whale locator (later replaced with a vastly superior version built in Google Maps).
 It took several months of working evenings and weekends to design, realize, and populate the new site which officially went live on November 10, 2005 — two days before the 35th anniversary.

 Why do you maintain this site?